 Botanical Name: Ficus pumila

 It’s a slow-growing creeper with small, leathery dark green foliage.
-Vigorous-growing, clinging, dense branches adhere to any surface and look enchanting.
-Be careful not to overwater creeping fig. Let the soil dry out before watering.
+Vigorous-growing, clinging, and dense branches adhere to any surface and look enchanting.

 8. Arrowhead Plant